Charles A. Munn III: Indigenous communities

 Munn and his organization recognize the extreme difficulty that poverty presents as a roadblock to conservation.
 By instituting ecotourism networks that directly benefit indigenous communities, it is possible to create a more sustainable economy for such communities.

 For example, while researching the biology of the scarlet macaw in the eastern Amazon, Munn was made aware of the constant onslaught that the species was subjected to as a result of the illegal pet trade.
 It became clear that their wilderness home would be quickly over-poached and that the species would suffer.
 Munn helped locals set up tours of clay licks near Peru's Manu National Park, where scarlet macaws gather to eat clay in order to detoxify the palm nuts they feed on.

 The communities in Manu benefit from a sustainable and expanding ecotourism network.
-Better still, the thriving tourism provides a continuous reason to protect Manu and the macaws that make their home there.
+The ecotourism provides economic incentives to protect the area and its wildlife.

 Land protected

-Between 1980 and 2000, Munn was essential to the creation and increased protection of millions of acres of reserves and national parks in the Peruvian, Bolivian, and Ecuadorian Amazon.
+Between 1980 and 2000, Munn contributed to the creation and expansion of protection for several reserves and national parks in the Peruvian, Bolivian, and Ecuadorian Amazon.